What is a Biometric Test And Why Employers Should Offer Them

 Overall, an organization can only function properly if its employees are healthy.

 But, maintaining a healthy body and mind is becoming increasingly hard in our time, especially for corporate employees.
 Some reasons for this are environmental pollution, the use of preservatives and chemicals in foods, sedentary behaviors, and workplace stress.

-Above all these, with the increasing use of tobacco, alcohol, and drugs, even healthy people are becoming unhealthy.
-Conditions and health risks like heart disease, cancer, and high blood pressure are now commonplace around the world.
+Above all these, with the increasing use of tobacco, alcohol, and drugs, even healthy people become unhealthy.
+Conditions and health risks like heart disease, cancer, and high blood pressure are now commonplace worldwide.